AlfredoCubitos/mnotes/README.md

 Note on Own-/Nexcloud:
 * notes in Next-/Owncloud are using the first line as a title.
 So titles can be changed by editing the first line in your note

+### Compiling for Android

+If you want to run this App on Android, you have to install openSSL first as descriped [here](http://doc.qt.io/qt-5/opensslsupport.html)
+I followed [this example](https://www.ip6.li/node/52) to compile libssl.
+To configure I used `./Configure shared -fPIC -fPIE -pie android-armv7` and left off the last 3 lines With the `shared` option the libs were installed in the source directory.

 **New Features in this version:**
 -----------------------------